Clemapfel/jluna/docs/manual.md

 end
 ```

-Where we defined the frogs ctor as only being constructable from a tadpole, which emulates the behavior the classes exhibit C++ side.
-A bit of functionality is lost in translation here, as julia usually discourages member functions in the C++ sense, but for the sake of the example we defined them here using the following equivalence:
+Where we defined the frogs ctor as only being constructable from a tadpole.
+This emulates the behavior the classes exhibit C++ side.
+Julia usually discourages member functions in the C++ sense, but for the sake of this example, we defined them using the following equivalence:

 ```julia
 # in cpp: